Skip to main content

 Common nouns, like "teacher" or "city," refer to general people, places, or things.
 They are not capitalized unless they begin a sentence.

-In contrast, proper nouns, such as "Mr. Smith" or "," are specific and unique.
+In contrast, proper nouns, such as "Mr. Smith" or "Sydney," are specific and unique.
 They always start with capital letters.

 Common nouns are used broadly, while proper nouns specify particular entities.
 Understanding this difference helps in constructing clear and meaningful sentences.
 For example, "Mr. Smith (proper noun) is our English teacher (common noun)."
 Both types of nouns play essential roles in effective communication and writing.